Formal reaction kinetics and related questions

 Testing the System: If you are scheduled to speak and would like to test the system beforehand, please feel free to contact János: jtoth at math dot bme dot hu.
 If you haven't already done so, please send us the title and abstract of your talk.

-Recording: In all the cases when the speaker is not against it we shall record the talk and put it onto youtube.
+Recording: In all the cases when the speaker is not against it, we try record the talk and put it onto Youtube.

 Our seminar aims not only to disseminate new research findings but also to foster a collaborative learning environment, which includes engaging with students and occasional participants with varying levels of preliminary knowledge.
-We would like to encourage you to propose/offer topics, and speakers, including yourselves.
+Questions during the talks are welcome.
+Also, we would like to encourage you to propose/offer topics, and speakers, including yourselves.

 The organizers: Gábor (Szederkényi), János (Tóth), Balázs (Boros)